Riemannian metrics on differentiable stacks: Linearization of fibrations

 The classical Ehresmann's Theorem states that proper submersions between manifolds are locally trivial.
 This can be seen as a combination of two facts: (i) submersions are linearizable, and (ii) any open around the fiber of a proper map contains a tube, i.e., a saturated open neighborhood of the fiber.
-In light of Corollary \ref{cor:linear:split:fib} and the tube principle \ref{prop:tube} we can derive a groupoid version of it:
+In light of Theorem \ref{thm:linear:fib} and the tube principle \ref{prop:tube}, we have the following groupoid version: